 - Tel: +84 77 398 1400

-- Address: 143 Tran Hung Dao Street, Duong Dong, Phu Quoc Island
+- Address: 6 Bach Dang Street, Duong Dong, Kien Giang, Phu Quoc Island

 Sakura Restaurant, despite its name, serves grilled seafood and Vietnamese fare at very attractive prices.
 This charming family-run establishment is a good spot for large groups thanks to its spacious setting and generously-portioned dishes.
 Stir-fried meat dishes start at VND 90,000 while grilled seafood is priced at VND 150,000.
 Highly recommended dishes include the fresh prawns cooked in coconut milk, sweet-and-sour pork, grilled red snapper, and fresh spring rolls with peanut sauce.
 Set along Ong Lang Beach, Sakura Restaurant is a 15-minute walk from the Mango Bay Resort.